forge34/game-nest/docs/API-REFERENCE.md

   - name {string} -> name of the collection
   - description {string?} -> optional description of the collection

+### PUT /collections/:id

+- **Auth Required**: JWT
+- Description: update an existing collection
+- Response: the newly created collection
+  - name stays the same if undefined is passed
+  - description stays the same if undefined is passed
+- Body :
+  - name {string} -> optional new name of the collection
+  - description {string?} -> optional new description of the collection

 ---

 ## Additional Notes